 The worldwide proliferation of ethnic, political, religious, and social conflicts, as well as our inability to respond to them in a way that does not merely feed the cycle of violence, demonstrates daily that peace cannot be taken for granted.
 It is our conviction that peace must be continually learned, experienced, and gained anew.
 In order to achieve this, not only is a particular political thinking or intellectual approach necessary, but also a training of the mind and the heart.
 Such an education is not yet offered in our schools and universities, or is it adequately provided by our conventional information systems and mass media.

-Workshop with students in April 1993
+"with nature in peace" Workshop with students in April 1993 |

 A culture of dialogue serves those ends, because it creates environments where conflict can be managed nonviolently.
 True dialogue has to be established, it cannot be taken for granted.
 In open public discussions on every level, the IPU-project not only promotes a critical understanding, but also develops tools for confronting and dealing with human difference through innovative models of communication.
 As a forum for contrasting viewpoints, the IPU-project initiates practice-oriented educational and research programmes and integrates new forms of cooperation between the sciences, politics, business, culture, religion and the media, in order to use synergies in a meaningful way and to develop new solutions.